Are you thinking of setting up a Limited company, and you’re not sure where to start?

 As with everything you do, it is good to weigh up the pros and cons of your business decision.

-- You will earn more – a Limited Company is a more tax efficient business structure
+- You will earn more – a Limited Company can be a more tax efficient business structure

 - Flexibility – allowing you to choose your working hours